Variegated Teardrop Peperomia

 Peperomia orba 'Variegata' prefers nutrient rich, loose, well draining soil with a very mildly acidic to neutral PH.

-Our potting soil or something similiar would be a great choice.
+Our potting soil is a great option!

 What is the Best Way to Fertilize a Variegated Teardrop Peperomia?